A suspended concrete frame overlooking the garden with big pivot steel window-doors. The client requested us to design an extension of a family house.

-The extension functioned as a new living area and bedroom was intricately designed by Zoom Industries to foster a deeper, more intimate relationship with the external environment.
-At the heart of this construction, we as architects needed to create an effortless and seamless combination of primary materials like concrete, steel, and wood to portray a solid block that is transparent and harmonises excellently with other parts of the house.
+The extension functioned as a new living area and a bedroom.
+The goal was to foster a deeper, more intimate relationship with the external environment.
+At the heart of this construction, we as architects strived to create an effortless and seamless combination of primary materials like concrete, steel, and wood to portray a solid block that is transparent and harmonizes excellently with other parts of the house.

 The two-floor extension featuring some interior elements like wood-covered walls with a fireplace signals a warm passage between the existing and new home extension.
 The steel balustrade with glass shelving subtly juxtaposes strong and fragile.
-The staircase, inspired by Jean Prouvé, touches on the client’s love for a vintage and industrial feel.
+The staircase, inspired by Jean Prouvé, touches on the client’s love for vintage and industrial feel.
 Functionality and aesthetics are merged to express simplicity.